SwiperNo/hello-pod-helm/README.md

 2. **Helm Deployment** using `init.sh` script.

 The example application, Super Mario, is deployed with a NodePort service for external access.

+## Prerequisites

+- Kubernetes cluster (Minikube, GKE, EKS, AKS, etc.)
+- `kubectl` configured to interact with your Kubernetes cluster
+- Optional: Helm installed (if using Helm deployment)